-lonizers are supplied in one or more sections.
-They mount in tracks at the inlet air side of the cabinet.
-When 12.5-13.3 KV, d.c. voltage is applied to the ionizer wires, an ionizing zone is created between the wires and the grounded metal tubes.
+KV d.c. voltage is applied to the ionizer wires, an ionizing zone is created between the wires and the grounded plates.
 Dirt particles passing through this space pick up an electrostatic charge.
-Anti-vibration beads on the ionizer wire prevent wire vibration - lengthening wire life and providing more uniform particle charging.

-Cells include interlocking tracks to permit sliding them into the cabinet without damage to the plates.
-Cells are an arrangement of two sets of flat metal plates, one of which is grounded and the other supported by insulators.
-When 5.5-6.0 KV, d.c. voltage is applied between the two sets of plates, a strong electrical field is set up which forces the charged dirt particles onto the plates.
+Collector Cells are designed to permit sliding them into the cabinet without damage to the plates.
+These are an arrangement of two sets of flat metal plates, one of which is grounded and the other supported by insulators.
+When 5.0 KV d.c. voltage is applied between the two sets of plates, a strong electrical field is set up which forces the charged dirt particles onto the plates.

-Air Filters are mounted in tracks in the leaving air side of the cabinet.
+After Filters are mounted in tracks in the leaving air side of the cabinet.
 These guard against splashing of water into the down stream duct.
 They also help equalize the air flow through the cabinet, and serve as a back-stop air filter during shut downs or in the event of power failure.